MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 -   **Current State**: The platform simulates this with the `/discover/search` endpoint.
 It uses basic keyword filtering.
 -   **Future Plan**:
     -   **Fast Search**: Will be powered by a dedicated search service like Elasticsearch or Algolia, indexed from our `projects_catalog`.
     -   **Smart Search**: Will use Gemini to interpret natural language queries (e.g., "villas with a private pool under AED 5M near a good school") and translate them into structured database queries.
+This will be powered by our embeddings pipeline.
-    -   **Deep Search**: Will use AI models trained on historical data from the `Developer Archive` to answer predictive questions (e.g., "which off-plan projects have the highest potential ROI?").
+    -   **Deep Search**: Will use AI models trained on historical data from the `Developer Archive` and our Knowledge Graph to answer predictive questions (e.g., "which off-plan projects have the highest potential ROI?").

 #### 2. ESTCHAT X3: The Conversational Frontline
 -   **Vision & DNA**: Unifies all communication into a single, intelligent, and commercially productive stream.
 It engages users proactively, captures intent, and translates conversations into structured data.
 -   **Current State**: Implemented as the `AI Assistant` in `/dashboard/assistant`.
 It can hold a conversation and has access to the user's chat history.
 -   **Future Plan**:
     -   **Deepen Integration**: The assistant will be given "tools" (Genkit tools) to directly interact with other platform services.
 For example, the command "rebrand my brochure" will trigger the `rebrandBrochure` flow directly.
-    -   **Proactive Engagement**: The assistant will monitor user actions (via the `events` collection) and proactively offer suggestions or start workflows.
+    -   **Proactive Engagement**: The assistant will monitor composite events from our rules engine and proactively offer suggestions or start workflows.
     -   **Multi-channel Deployment**: The same "brain" will power the embeddable website chatbot and integrations with WhatsApp and Instagram DMs.

 #### 3. MEGA LISTING PRO 2: The Unified Market Registry
 -   **Vision & DNA**: Creates a single source of truth for real estate data by consolidating, verifying, and archiving all listings to eliminate noise and enforce accuracy.
 -   **Current State**: The concept is represented by the `Market Library` (`/dashboard/tool/projects-finder`) and the `Developer Archive` (`/dev/archive`).
 The data is currently sourced from mock files and basic scrapers.
 -   **Future Plan**:
-    -   **Robust Ingestion**: Implement the full `DATA_INGESTION_POLICY.yml` using Cloud Functions and Dataflow jobs to continuously pull data from all specified sources.
+    -   **Robust Ingestion**: Implement the full `DATA_INGESTION_POLICY.yml` using a dynamically scheduled Airflow DAG (`data-ingestion-dag.py`) controlled by our adaptive scheduler.
-    -   **AI Verification**: Use Gemini Vision and Natural Language models to compare listings from different sources, flag duplicates, identify false pricing, and calculate a "quality score" for each property.
+    -   **AI Verification & Knowledge Graph**: Use Gemini Vision and our Knowledge Graph (`knowledge_graph_schema.cypher`) to compare listings, flag duplicates, identify false pricing, and calculate a "quality score" for each property.
-    -   **Unified API**: Expose the clean, verified data through an internal API that all other tools (like `Market Reports` and `AI Price Estimator`) will use as their source of truth.
+    -   **Unified API**: Expose the clean, verified data from the Knowledge Graph through an internal API that all other tools (like `Market Reports` and `AI Price Estimator`) will use as their source of truth.

-## 2. Primary Data Sources
+## 2. Primary Data Sources & Ingestion

-The Entrestate intelligence engine will be trained and continuously updated using the prioritized sources defined in the official `DATA_INGESTION_POLICY.yml` document.
-This policy governs the ingestion methods, cadence, and priority for all external data, from official Ads APIs and government registries to social media signals.
-This is the single source of truth for our data strategy.
+The Entrestate intelligence engine will be trained and continuously updated using the prioritized sources defined in the official `DATA_INGESTION_POLICY.yml`.
+The ingestion process is managed by an Airflow DAG (`data-ingestion-dag.py`) and dynamically optimized by an **adaptive cadence scheduler** (`adaptive_scheduler.py`), which prioritizes high-value, rapidly changing sources.

+## 3. Self-Healing Connectors

+To ensure data pipeline reliability, our system implements a self-healing pattern for connectors.
+Each connector's health is monitored, and if consecutive failures exceed a threshold, the system will:
+1. Attempt to refresh credentials automatically.
+2. Switch to a secondary data source or a cached snapshot.
+3. Trigger an alert for human operations if both fallbacks fail.
+This ensures maximum uptime and data freshness.

-## 3. Enabled APIs & Technical Capabilities
+## 4. Enabled APIs & Technical Capabilities

 The following Google Cloud APIs are enabled and form the technical backbone of our AI and data processing capabilities.